josefbacik/josefbacik.github.io/_posts/2020-09-11-btrfs-update.markdown

   splat free (at least until I change all the locking again).
 - My data reservation ticketing rework.
-All btrfs metadata reservations use a ticketing infrastructure to make sure the space reservation is FIFO, but data was still a "whoever wins the race gets the resrevation."
+All btrfs metadata reservations use a ticketing infrastructure to make sure the space reservation is FIFO, but data was still a "whoever wins the race gets the reservation."
 This generally was OK because data reservation to usage is generally 1:1, unlike metadata.
   However if we did need to flush at all then you could end up with early ENOSPC in a few corner cases.
 This rework eliminates that class of issues, and makes